iStock-1072858076.jpg

 associate project director

-Karen Kwon has more than 20 years of experience in problem solving for natural resource challenges, with an expertise in water law and policy related to the Colorado River Basin.
+Karen has more than twenty years of experience in problem solving for natural resource challenges, with an expertise in water law and policy related to the Colorado River Basin.
 As a former First Assistant Attorney General at the Colorado Department of Law, Karen spearheaded the legal team charged with protecting and advocating for Colorado’s interests in federal and interstate water matters.
 In this capacity, she has represented and provided counsel to entities such as the Upper Colorado River Commission, the Colorado Department of Natural Resources, the Colorado Water Conservation Board, and Division of Water Resources on matters including compact compliance, reservoir operation, NEPA and ESA compliance, implementation of the Grand Canyon Protection Act, and interbasin and binational negotiations on matters such as the Colorado River Interim Guidelines, Drought Contingency Plans, and Minutes 319 and 323.
 Karen has built a reputation for finding workable solutions to water supply questions among federal and state agencies, water users, conservation districts, Tribal Nations, municipalities, and non-governmental organizations.

 Nicole Seltzer